What is self-determination?

 Developed by Dr. Kristina English, the

-is a resource that teachers can use to differentiate between passive, active, and aggressive self-advocacy, helping students understand and practice appropriate self-advocacy skills.
+Self-Advocacy Strategy for Students who are Deaf or Hard of Hearing is a resource that teachers can use to differentiate between passive, active, and aggressive self-advocacy, helping students understand and practice appropriate self-advocacy skills.
 The chapters in their entirety can be found on the Supporting Success website,

 Self-Advocacy page.